• Skip to main content

 map of Herod kingdomsLocation

 Luke begins his Gospel in Jerusalem, with the birth of John the Baptist.
-Then, after telling the now-famous story of Jesus’ birth in Bethlehem, Luke carefully traces Jesus’ adult years.
+Then, after telling the now-famous story of Jesus’s birth in Bethlehem, Luke carefully traces Jesus’s adult years.
 Jesus starts his ministry in the small town of Nazareth, where his hometown people reject him.
 Then Jesus travels south through Samaria, where he tells many of the parables found no place else.
 His story ends in Jerusalem, where he is crucified and rises from the dead as foretold in the Jewish Bible.
-Luke will begin his sequel, the Book of Acts about the start of the church, in Jerusalem, the center of Judaism.
+Luke will begin his sequel, the book of Acts, about the start of the church, in Jerusalem, the center of Judaism.
 From there, he will take the story outward to Judea and Samaria and on to the ends of the earth, represented by the city of Rome, which some at the time said was the center of the world.

 Intended readers